-Now, you can enjoy a variety of art exhibitions, book launches, and craft fayres in the church, as well as enjoying a soothing cup of coffee in the cafe on the ground floor.
+Now, you can enjoy a variety of art exhibitions, book launches, and craft fayres in the church, as well as enjoy a soothing cup of coffee in the cafe on the ground floor.

 For a great place to stay in the Bay, we like St. David’s Hotel.

-Whether you’re a lover a history, a keen nature enthusiast, or just looking for a fascinating day out, St Fagan’s will not disappoint.
+Whether you’re a lover of history, a keen nature enthusiast, or just looking for a fascinating day out, St Fagan’s will not disappoint.

 Upstairs, you can enjoy watching the energy fizz below from the balcony of one of several local cafes.
 All of them serve a menu of hearty British food and classic Welsh dishes.